Joshua-Noakes1/Teardown-nvenc/README.md

 ## Unofficial Teardown NVENC Screen Recorder

-After installing the Teardown beta on Steam it was apparent how slow FFMPEG CPU encoding is, So I set out to find the correct hardware acceleration commands that would meet the quality that is provided by the default script while maintaining an overall fast experience.
+After installing the Teardown beta on Steam it was apparent how slow FFMPEG CPU encoding is, so I set out to find the correct hardware acceleration commands that would meet the quality that is provided by the default script while maintaining an overall fast experience.

 ## Downloads